YuanZHANG910/HMRC-FRONT-END-TEMPLATE/README.md

 A [giter8](https://github.com/n8han/giter8) template for creating sbt/scala project in a clean and easy way.

-You will need sbt 0.13.13 or above to use this template
+You are getting a frontend-template that comes with play!
+2.5 You will need sbt 0.13.13 or above to use this template

 * [ScalaTest](http://www.scalatest.org/)